telerik/ajax-docs/controls/editor/getting-started/overview.md

 ## Getting Started with Adaptive Editor

-If the application built needs be phone-optimized, you can consider using the [Phone Layout of RadEditor]({%slug editor/mobile-support/phone-layout/overview%}).
+If the application built is designed to be phone-optimized, you can consider using the [Phone Layout of RadEditor]({%slug editor/mobile-support/phone-layout/overview%}).
 To learn more about it, you can follow the [Phone Layout Getting Started]({%slug editor/mobile-support/phone-layout/getting-started%}) and [Phone Layout Elements Structure]({%slug editor/mobile-support/phone-layout/elements-structure%}) articles.

 ## See Also